 '''

 ; Problem 4

+;

 '''

-Using the design recipe, design a function that expects a desired length in pixels and four colors, and produces a square image whose sides are each that length, but made up of four smaller squares each of which is one of the four given colors.
+Using the design recipe, design a function that expects a desired length in pixels and produces a red square image whose sides are each that length.

-Provide at least two specific examples/check-expect expressions for this function.
+Provide at least two examples for this function.

 Skip a line, and write a comment noting that what follows are your expressions for: